calimero-archive/docs/docs/getting_started/contract_management.md

 Deployed contracts page shows the list of deployed contracts for your specific shard.
 Installed contracts can be deployed to the blockchain.
 To deploy your contract:

-- Select the installed contract that you want to deploy
+- Select the contract you want to deploy
 - Add your contract ID
 - Click on the **Create account and deploy contract** button